PoW vs PoS: Introduction

 An energy cost per transaction for a proof of stake cryptocurrency like Tezos (XTZ-USD) is only 30mWh, or 60MWh annually.
 Proof-of-work approaches use more energy than other models, making it challenging for miners to follow those protocols and be as profitable as other models because their costs for electricity and computing sometimes result in significantly smaller profit margins.

 Proof-of-work programs also encounter scaling issues, which lengthen transaction times.
-As a result, ideas have been made to alter block sizes and utilize various transaction channels off the chain.
+As a result, developers have proposed altering block sizes and using various off-chain transaction channels.
 However, many think that any fixes would only be short-term and bring further centralization, which many in the crypto community do not favor.

-Contrarily, with proof of stake, validators are chosen randomly for each block, and the node is confirmed by consensus.
+With proof of stake, the system randomly chooses validators for each block, and the consensus confirms the node.
 That reduces energy burden and shortens transaction times, enabling quicker, more secure transactions and greater network scalability.

 PoW vs PoS: Pros & Cons